zan8in/afrog/README.md

 ## Discussion group

-> For WeChat group, please add afrog personal account first, and remark "afrog", and then everyone will be pulled into the afrog communication group.
+To join the afrog communication group on WeChat, please first add the afrog personal account and mark it as `afrog`.
+Then, you will be added to the group by the administrator.

 <img src="https://github.com/zan8in/afrog/blob/main/images/afrog.png" width="33%" />